If you’ve got a living room & you wish it were bigger, just consider these Easy Homemade Decorations for a spacious & comfortable living room!

 When choosing a coffee table, always opt for a big size table.
 You need a large coffee table that covers the majority of the main area in your living room.
 This way, you have enough space to put a nice décor accessory and any serving tray, as well as leaving a space for guests to put their cups or plates.
 Imagine having a large coffee table, sitting on a rug, with a path around between the rug and sofas for people to move around!

 You may think that having a large coffee table will allow you to skip the side tables, but that is not the case.
 Side tables are important, and the larger the living room, the higher is the number of side tables needed.
 As you arrange your furniture, guests sitting on some seats may not have convenient access to your coffee table.
-Hence, you need to offer them a side table which supports as well in creating the chatting spots we spoke about above.
+Hence, you need to offer them a side table that supports them as well in creating the chatting spots we spoke about above.
 Make sure that these tables are as high as your armchairs or lower in the best scenario, unlike a coffee table which should be as high as your sofa seats.

-Whether it is a mirror that you are placing to give more space to your room, or a mounted frame, or a lamp to light up a darker corner, or a statue… plan earlier to ensure all your accessories fit together and blend with the furniture without over domaining any other item of your décor.
+Whether it is a mirror that you are placing to give more space to your room, a mounted frame, a lamp to light up a darker corner, or a statue… plan earlier to ensure all your accessories fit together and blend with the furniture without over domaining any other item of your décor.

 They are always important and often undermined.
 The type of lights and lamps as well as their display are essential to creating the right balance in displaying accessories and lighting up your living room